PDC-support/benchmarks-procurement/benchmarks/Nek5000/README.md

 ### Obtaining benchmark results

-Vendors should provide information from the Nek5000 stdout, which can be redirected to a file.
+Vendors must provide information from the Nek5000 stdout, which can be redirected to a file.
 After running 50 steps, the simulation will print a line containing "overhead" which shows the total execution time for the last 20 steps.